Originally published July 4, 2022.

-People have known that motorcycle helmets save lives for decades.
-The federal government convinced state governments to enact universal motorcycle helmet laws in 1967.
 Unfortunately, many states, including Utah, have since modified or repealed these laws, even though severe injuries and deaths dropped when they were in effect.
-Injuries and fatalities have increased as a result.
+Motorcycle injuries and fatalities have increased as a result.

 Utah’s Helmet Law